mshibanami/redirect-web/docs/faq.md

 But it’s not required.
 You can only allow it on specific websites. 👌

+## Why are the toggles of my redirect rules not changing or immediately reverting back?

+Sorry for the inconvenience.
+To fix this issue, try changing the sorting order of one of your redirect rules and then restoring it to the previous order.

 ## How can I share/back up/export my redirect rules?

 You can share, back up, or export your rules by selecting "Share" in the app.